Omega-3 Foods: 10 Foods With High Levels of Omega-3

 Which Omega-3 Fatty Acid Do You Need?

-There are three different omega-3 fatty acids, and it’s easy to imagine that all of them are essential.
+There are three main types of omega-3 fatty acids, and it’s easy to imagine that all of them are essential.
 The truth is, they aren’t.

 The only essential type of omega-3 that your body needs is alpha-linolenic acid or ALA.
 This is the only omega-3 considered essential, meaning our bodies need it to thrive but cannot readily make it on their own.